marcoantonioni/virtual-users-locust-apps/README.md

 This repository contains BAW applications used as examples for the BAWVUT tool.

+This repository is a companion for repo 'virtual-users-locust-sandbox'.

 Applications in .twx and .zip formats were created with BAW v23.x and are compatible with later versions.

 ## Installation example for runtime deployment in CP4BA Openshift runtime